opportus/object-mapper/README.md

 -   Form handling
 -   Serialization
 -   Interlayer data mapping
--   Data file import
+-   Data import
 -   ...

 Indeed, many systems have in common the essential and fundamental task of mapping data.
 Yet, most of the time, this aspect is neglected.
-Consequently, it gets badly designed, reducing ilities of the integrating system.
+Consequently, this mapping gets badly designed, reducing ilities of the integrating system.
-At contrario, developing that kind of system around a well designed and tested mapper as a robust spine allows that system and its users to leverage it the ways mentioned above.
+At contrario, developing that kind of system around a well designed, tested and optimized mapper allows that system and its users to leverage it the ways mentioned above.

 ## Roadmap